 Let’s cut to the chase; there are very few shows in Macau.
 Unlike Las Vegas where shows and buffets are part of the attraction, Macau is all about the gambling.
 Most punters in Macau are usually here to gamble, gamble and gamble some more.

 But things are getting better, and there have never been more shows to choose from.
 The flagship House of Dancing Water at the City of Dreams casino and resort has been joined by the very Vegas-inspired House of Magic at Studio City.
-And beyond the fixed place shows - Macau has become a regional powerhouse in attracting the biggest bands and sport shows to the city.
-From musicals straight out of the London West End to the latest UFC action, there are plenty of big name events held each week.
+And beyond the fixed place shows, Macau has become a regional powerhouse in attracting the biggest bands and sport shows to the city.
+From musicals straight out of the London West End to the latest UFC action, there are plenty of big-name events held each week.

-Crazy Paris show and the cabaret
+Crazy Paris Show and the Cabaret

 Next up on stage is the Crazy Paris show at the Grand Lisboa.
 This is one for the adults.
-The Crazy Paris show has been on stage of the last 28 years and features a range of B-rate singers and dancers throwing themselves into cabaret classics—think Moulin Rouge inspired Can-Can dance.
+The Crazy Paris show has been on the stage of the last 28 years and features a range of B-rate singers and dancers throwing themselves into cabaret classics—think Moulin Rouge inspired Can-Can dance.
 It’s not innovative but it is a classic casino show.
 Best of all?
 It's completely free.
 This floor shows take place every day behind the bar on the 1st floor of the casino.

-Some Abracadabra at the House of Magic
+Abracadabra at the House of Magic

-All the headliners at the Venetian
+All the Headliners at the Venetian

-It can't match the House of Dancing Water in its regular slots, but the the biggest names in town still play at the Venetian.
+It can't match the House of Dancing Water in its regular slots, but the biggest names in town still play at the Venetian.
 The likes of Britney and the biggest names in K-Pop have enjoyed residences here, while musicals like Thriller and Phantom of the Opera (including the original cast from London) also make this their Asia stop, Still not convinced?
 How about headline UFC shows or the most talented tennis players on the ATP tour.

 Not a show but well worth a look is the signature performance at the Wynn Macau.
 Inspired by Las Vegas, their huge Pleasure Lake features more than 200 fountains erupting in union accompanied by jets of fire and flashing lights.
 The string of fountains spurting in the air is a classic movie moment.